jellypbc/figures/README.md

 # Figures
 This is a sinatra microservice for running PDFFigures2 fat jar.
 It will extract the images and returns JSON with the URIs of the extracted images.

+The API provides three main functions:
+1. `/process` to extract figures from a given PDF URL
+2. an image server for the assets
+3. `/cleanup` to remove the assets

 ### Developing

 `RACK_ENV=development be rackup -p 4567` starts the server.